Rounak-28/Unet-pytorch/README.md

 # Unet-pytorch

-A implementation og UNet using pytorch
+A implementation of UNet using pytorch